-If you have a business that produces a small or medium amount of waste and/or you do not have a lot of space, then a portable compactor is ideal as it takes up less space and it will not need to emptied that often.
-Or, if you run large one-off outdoor events and festivals that will create a lot of waste material including paper, plastic and cardboard and food waste then a portable compactor can deal with all of it and it can be taken away at the end of day.
-Waterpress portable compactors are also 100% leakproof.
-This is especially important when dealing with a lot of food waste because you need to careful about leak and spillages which will cause many hygiene problems and attract unwanted rates and insects.
+If you have a business that produces a small or medium amount of waste and/or you do not have a lot of space, then a portable compactor is ideal as it takes up less space and it will not need to be emptied that often.
+If you run large one-off outdoor events and festivals that will create a lot of waste material including paper, plastic and cardboard and food waste, then portable compactors can deal with all of it and it can be taken away at the end of day.
+Waterpress portable compactors are also 100% leak-proof.
+This is especially important when dealing with a lot of food waste because you need to careful about leaks and spillages will cause many hygiene problems and attract unwanted rats and insects.

 The other thing to consider is whether you want to buy or hire a compactor.

-If your business creates a large or small amount of mixed waste regularly then you may want to buy a compactor, as this could be an excellent investment for you.
+If your business consistently creates a large or small amount of mixed waste then you may want to buy a compactor.
 However, if you only produce mixed waste from time to time, or you want it for one-off events, then hiring a compactor is likely to be the most cost-effective option.